Dozens injured as Israeli forces raid Nablus in occupied West Bank

 Israel carries out largest occupied West Bank raid in months

-The Palestinian Red Crescent Society said in a statement that its teams treated 25 people who suffered from tear gas inhalation during clashes in Nablus.
+The Palestine Red Crescent Society told Al Jazeera that its teams treated 36 people, including some who suffered tear gas inhalation.

-The raid began at about 3:00am (00:00 GMT), residents said, with soldiers storming several neighbourhoods of the old city, which has a population of approximately 30,000 people.
+The raid began about 3am (00:00 GMT), residents said, with soldiers storming several neighbourhoods of the Old City of Nablus, which has a population of 30,000 people.

-Israel’s military deployed snipers and military vehicles, Palestinian news agency Wafa reported.
+Israel’s military deployed snipers and military vehicles, the Palestinian news agency Wafa reported.

-Scenes from the town, verified by Al Jazeera’s fact-checking agency Sanad, showed Israeli forces firing tear gas canisters to disperse the protesters, while other videos documented youth throwing stones at military vehicles and soldiers amid chase-and-run operations, including the arrest of a child during the events.
+Footage from the town, verified by Al Jazeera’s fact-checking agency Sanad, showed Israeli forces firing tear gas canisters to disperse the protesters while other videos documented young people throwing stones at military vehicles and soldiers during chase-and-run operations, which included the arrest of a child.

-Soldiers were “storming and searching houses and shops inside the old city, while some houses have been turned into military posts,” said Ghassan Hamdan, head of the Palestinian Medical Relief organisation in Nablus.
+Soldiers were “storming and searching houses and shops inside the Old City while some houses have been turned into military posts”, said Ghassan Hamdan, head of the Palestinian Medical Relief organisation in Nablus.

-“The assault on Nablus is merely a show of force with no justification,” Nablus Governor Ghassan Daghlas told the AFP news agency.
+Reporting from Doha, Qatar, Al Jazeera’s Willem Marx said hundreds of soldiers were involved in the raid.

+“The governor of Nablus, Ghassan Dhaglas, told me he thinks as many as 2,000 Israeli soldiers have been involved in this operation.
+He described it as a show of force ‘with no justification’.”

+“The Israeli military is not sharing details about the operation.
+They say they will release details once it is finished,” he added.

-The occupied West Bank has seen a surge in Israeli military and settler violence since Israel launched its war on Gaza in October 2023, and tens of thousands of Palestinians have been forced out of their homes.
+The West Bank has seen a surge in Israeli military and settler violence since Israel launched its war on Gaza in October 2023, and tens of thousands of Palestinians have been forced out of their homes.

-At least 982 Palestinians, including hundreds of children, have been killed by Israeli forces and settlers across the territory since October 2023, according to the UN human rights office.
+At least 982 Palestinians, including hundreds of children, have been killed by Israeli forces and settlers across the territory since October 2023, according to the Office of the United Nations High Commissioner for Human Rights.

-The old city of Nablus has been the focus of several major Israeli raids.
-In early June 2025, the Israeli army carried out an operation there in which at least two Palestinians were killed.
+The Old City of Nablus has been the focus of several major Israeli raids.
+In early June, the Israeli army carried out an operation there in which at least two Palestinians were killed.

-On Tuesday, the Israeli army launched a prolonged raid on Ramallah and el-Bireh in the occupied West Bank, with the Palestine Red Crescent Society (PRCS) reporting that at least 58 Palestinians were wounded, including at least one child.
+On Tuesday, the Israeli army launched a prolonged raid on Ramallah and el-Bireh, also in the West Bank, with the Palestine Red Crescent Society reporting that at least 58 Palestinians were wounded, including at least one child.

 Israeli security forces seized about 1.5 million shekels ($447,000) from money exchange centres during the raid, Israeli police said.